National Wild and Scenic Rivers System: Classifications

 Designation as a Wild and Scenic River specifically protects the free-flowing nature of rivers in both federal and non-federal areas, something the Wilderness Act and other federal designations cannot do.
 Despite misplaced fears, WSR designation does not alter private property rights.

 Federally administered National Wild and Scenic Rivers are managed by one or more of the four principal land-managing agencies of the federal government.
 Of the 209 National Wild and Scenic Rivers, the majority are managed by the United States Forest Service, followed by the National Park Service; ten of those managed by the NPS are official units, while most are part of other parks.
 The remaining WSR are managed under the Bureau of Land Management's National Conservation Lands, originally called the National Landscape Conservation System, and the U.S. Fish and Wildlife Service in Alaska.

 State-managed Wild and Scenic Rivers are subject to the same protections as federally administered rivers.
 These state rivers can be added to the National System by the Secretary of the Interior following an application by the governor of the state the river flows through.

 Designated rivers are assigned one or more classifications: Wild, Scenic, or Recreational.
 These classifications are based on the developmental character of the river's surroundings on the date of designation.
 Wild rivers are the most remote and undeveloped while Recreational rivers often have many access points, roads, railroads, bridges, and homes located within the designated corridor.
 Scenic rivers tend to fall somewhere between the Wild and Recreational level of development.
-It is important to note that a river's classification is not related to the value(s) that made it worthy of designation.
+A river's classification is not related to the value(s) that made it worthy of designation.
 For instance, recreation may not be an outstanding value on a river with a recreational classification, nor scenery on a river classified as scenic.
 Notably, Wild and Scenic Rivers receive the same standard of protection regardless of classification.